lavoiesl/dotfiles-builder/README.md

 ## Configuration

+Functions in [lib.sh](lib.sh) are always available.

 ### `rc`

 All the main script are here, for zsh and bash, it will also include the file in the appropriate folder

-  * Each script must output its part
+  * Each script must output its part.
+  * A comment will be added before each part saying which script it is from.
   * Files are sorted as if they were all in the same directory.
-  * Functions in [lib.sh](lib.sh) are always available.

 ### `aliases`

-  * Each script must output the value of the alias
+  * Each script must output the value of the alias.
-  * Each script must be named as the name of the alias and end with `.sh`
+  * Each script must be named as the name of the alias and end with `.sh`.
-  * Functions in [lib.sh](lib.sh) are always available.

 ### `paths`

-  * Each script must output the value of the path
+  * Each script must output the value of the path.
-  * Each outputted path will be tested for existence, no need to do it
+  * Each outputted path will be tested for existence, no need to do it.
-  * Functions in [lib.sh](lib.sh) are always available.
   * Files with the highest number will be prepended last so it will have the highest precedence.
   * The current `$PATH` will be appended (but will be removed if not existent).
   * Duplicates will be removed.

-### variables
+### `variables`

   * Generates a `export VAR="value"` for each variable.
   * Each script must output the value of the variable.